2010 transatlantic aircraft bomb plot: Detonation

 Brennan said it was not clear whether those attempting the bombing knew whether the packages would be carried on cargo or passenger planes.
 Since Yemen does not have any regularly scheduled cargo flights, the perpetrators likely knew the bombs would end up on passenger planes.
 Most of the air freight arriving in the U.S. is on passenger flights.
-James Halstead, a consultant with Aviation Economics, said "In a worst case, it would stop world trade.
-UPS and FedEx would probably go bust.
-We'd have a full-disaster scenario."

 Detection

 Like many explosives, PETN has a low vapor pressure.
 This makes it difficult to detect, because the chemical releases little vapor into the surrounding air.
 Frank Cilluffo, the director of the Homeland Security Policy Institute at George Washington University, said: "It is evident that had we not had the intelligence, our security countermeasures would not have identified these improvised explosive devices."
 Qatar Airways said that "the explosives discovered were of a sophisticated nature whereby they could not be detected by x-ray screening or trained sniffer dogs", and were only discovered after intelligence services received a tip.

 Both packages were x-rayed in Sana'a, and the one in Dubai was x-rayed there, without the bombs being spotted.
 A spokesman for the German Federal Criminal Police Office, where the Dubai x-rays were reviewed, stated they would not have detected the bomb.
 When X-rayed, PETN would resemble the cartridge's powdered ink, and the timers resembled the normal printer cartridge electronics.